- Normal precautions

 There have been incidents of drug-related rapes reported by foreigners.
 Be careful about taking drinks from strangers and be wary at bars, clubs, restaurants and parties.

-If you’re a victim of a crime while in Laos, report it to the local police immediately.
-And you can contact us at the Irish Embassy in Hanoi if you need help.
+If you're a victim of a crime while in Laos, report it to the local police immediately.

 If you're planning to drive in Laos, you should be extremely careful.
 The number of road accidents in Laos has risen sharply in recent years along with the increase in the number of motor vehicles, especially motorbikes.
 Most roads in Laos are in very poor condition and you should only travel during daylight hours.